 So its great fun looking for bargains and managing healthcare costs on a budget if you have time and energy to do so!

 However not everyone has the time so I created the following article to help people!

 Diabetes, high blood pressure and high cholesterol can affect both quality and quantity of life, if not treated.
 These conditions do not discriminate ,they can affect all age groups and all ethnic groups.

 If you have diabetes, there is no getting around the fact that taking care of yourself can be expensive.
-The cost of medical care, diabetes medications and supplies, and healthy foods add up.
+The cost of medical care, diabetes medications and supplies.